A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Wirtonia | Cherokee | Lost Town | Vacated 1870. | |

-Woburn | Jackson | Lost Town | ||
+Woburn | Jackson | Lost Town | 1870-1872 | |

 Wolf River Crossing | Doniphan | Lost Place | NA | The crossing of the Wolf River was on the St. Joseph and California road.
 It was in the southeast corner of the county.
-The Sac & Fox Indians operated a toll bridge 1849- 53.
+The Sac & Fox Indians operated a toll bridge from 1849 to 1853.
 A trading post called Iola was located on the west side in about 1856.
-It was described by one man in 1850 as “little more than a collection of logs in a ravine.” |
+One man described it in 1850 as “little more than a collection of logs in a ravine.” |

-Woodberry | Reno | Lost Town | 1878-1887 | |
+Woodberry | Reno | Lost Town | 1878-1887 | Woodberry was located in southeast Reno County. |

 Woodey | Lincoln | Lost Town | 1874-1888 | |

-Woodlawn | Nemaha | Lost Town | 1881-1906 | During the summer of 1881, W. L. Challis selected a fine, natural site, in Capioma Township. |
+Woodlawn | Nemaha | Lost Town | 1881-1906 | During the summer of 1881, W. L. Challis selected a fine, natural site in Capioma Township. |

-Woodsdale | Stevens | Lost Town | Located June 6, 1887, abandoned in 1893; named in honor of S.N.
-Wood, who was the chief founder.
-This site is to be used on the Colmor cut-off of the Santa Fe Trail. | |
+Woodsdale | Stevens | Lost Town | It was settled on June 6, 1887, abandoned in 1893, and named in honor of S.N.
+Wood, the chief founder.
+This site was used on the Colmor cut-off of the Santa Fe Trail. | |

 Woodson | Marshall or Nemaha | Lost Town | Incorporated 1857.
 Located on the Vermillion branch of the Big Blue River. | |